asd2003ru/addmd5/README.md

    - `addmd5-windows-amd64.exe` (Windows)

 2. Copy the selected file to a location of your choice.
+3. In linux, macos, specify that the file is executable `chmod +x addmd5-*`.
-3. In Orca Slicer (Process Profile -> Other -> Post-processing Scripts), specify the full path to the file
+4. In Orca Slicer (Process Profile -> Other -> Post-processing Scripts), specify the full path to the file

 For example: `C:\addmd5_windows_amd64.exe;`